nikhil490/First-Step/README.md

 # WNS Machine Learning Challenge
-XGBoost model with parameter tuning with bayesian Optimization with 8 stratifiedKfolds.
+XGBoost model with parameter tuning with bayesian Optimization with 5 Kfolds.

 ## Things Tried
 1. Need to do binning of the age features.